porridgewithraisins/e2ee.js/README.md

 The key pair and the initialisation parameters can be acquired in a persistable format with `marshal()`.
 Then, they can be used to restore a new instance of the class with the same key pair and parameters using `unmarshal()`.

 Remote users' public keys are not persisted, and you must invoke `setRemotePublicKey()` again to restore them.
+This is a good practice that maintains forward secrecy by making the key used to encrypt the messages ephemeral (a new initialisation vector will be used for a new session).
+Thus, even if the private key is somehow leaked accidentally, only the messages in that session are compromised.

 ### Where to persist

 The `marshal()` call returns the key pair as a `CryptoKey`, and not as a serialised string.

 This is because the private key should not readable at all from JavaScript for security reasons.
-So, just store the `CryptoKey` facade directly in `IndexedDB`.
+So, just store the `CryptoKey` facade directly in [`IndexedDB`](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).

 However, if you really need to export the private key, e.g if you plan on storing the same identity in multiple devices, see [here](#private-key-export).